 - File a car accident report immediately

 Immediately after a car accident, consider contacting a personal injury law firm.
-A lawyer might be able to help you determine the appropriate at-fault party, assign financial liability, and prepare a claim for financial compensation.
+A lawyer might be able to help you determine the appropriate at-fault party.
+They can also assign financial liability and prepare a claim for financial compensation.

 Determine Your Financial Compensation

-The driver who injured you in a car accident in a company car might be required to compensate the company for any damage they caused to the vehicle.
-They might also be compelled to compensate you for any injuries you sustained in the accident and for financial expenses and losses that stem from your injuries.
+The driver who caused your car accident in a company car might need to compensate the company for any vehicle damage.
+They might also need to compensate you for any injuries you sustained.
+This includes financial expenses and losses that stem from your injuries.
 According to California Civil Code (CIV) §1431.2, you might be entitled to:

 - Past and future medical expenses

 - Past and future lost wages and income

 You might also be eligible for compensation for any in-home medical or domestic assistance your injuries require and any necessary assistive medical devices.
 When your legal team is preparing your case for settlement negotiations or court, they will use your proof of income, car accident report, and other documents to establish your claim and validate its monetary value.